 Governance dynamics of the "common" of the Internet, Vox Internet II

-ANR Vox Internet II research program invites you to conference entitled From governance to the dynamics of the "common" of the Internet: Questions about the "right of entry".
+The ANR Vox Internet II research program invites you to seminar entitled From governance to the dynamics of the "common" of the Internet: Questions about the "right of entry".

 Address: Room Vendôme, Ecole des Mines

 The overview of the key ideas is to VoxInternet.org

 9:30 / 10am General Introduction: FRANÇOISE Massit-FOLLEA (Scientific Program Manager)

 10h / 12h30 - Session "Literacy" - Chair: PAUL MATHIAS (Inspector General of Philosophy)

 DOMINIQUE BOULLIER (National Foundation of Political Sciences, Paris):

 DANIEL PRADO (Directorate Multilingualism and Cyberspace, Latin Union, Paris):